What Percentage of Golfers Break 100? – Think You Can Get There?

 It is important to understand that the results of whatever statistics you look at assume that the rules have been followed.
 Many casual golfers are fairly relaxed with some aspects of the game and scoring and this will skew the results somewhat.

+If you adhered to the rules and laws strictly it is possible that the number of golfers breaking 100 would be a bit lower.
 While we expect all golfers to be honest, the system is not perfect and there are a few inaccuracies in any system.
 Sometimes it is due to intention while some occasions comes down to ignorance.

 The stats do at least give you some indication of where the average golfers sit.
+100 is still a significant milestone, and it’s understandable that many golfers set it as an early goal as they progress in their abilities.

-Current PGA statistics show that the top professionals consistently average less than 70 while many are marginally above this number.
+Current PGA statistics show that the top professionals consistently average less than 70, while many are marginally above this number.
 While most golfers will not reach these low scores it shows you what can be done.
+Remember that it becomes harder to shave off a stroke or two the lower your average becomes.

-Final thoughts
+Final Thoughts

-What it all comes down to is a personal challenge.
-It is in your interests to measure yourself accurately in order to know when you have reached that goal.
+Breaking 100 all comes down to a personal challenge.
+It is in your interests to measure yourself accurately to know when you have reached that goal.
+However you measure the averages, what is encouraging is to know that many people are breaking 100 and even 90.

 These are realistic goals for most dedicated golfers.
 Keep setting targets and goals and measure your progress.
 The more you practice and play the more your game will improve.

-Nick Lomas is the founder of GolfSpan, an avid golfer, not quite a pro but has over 15-years of experience playing and coaching golfers from all over the world.
-His mission is to bring the golfing community a better experience then it comes to choosing the right golf gear, and finding the right set up for your game.
+Nick is the founder of GolfSpan and an avid golfer.
+He's not quite a pro but has over 15 years of experience playing and coaching golfers worldwide.
+His mission is to bring the golfing community a better experience when it comes to choosing the right golf gear and finding the right setup for your game.

 You might also like these